MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/publish.md

 ## Design your app

 Review [store validation guidelines](/teams-store-validation-guidelines) early to ensure you build an app in line with store requirements.
-If your app is built in line with these guidelines, it prevents any re-work due to non-adherence to store policies.
+If your app is built in line with the guidelines, it prevents any rework due to non-adherence to store policies.

 ## Build your app